rainbow-me/rainbowkit/.changeset/lazy-glasses-cross.md

 'site': patch
 ---

-Add overlay blur support to all dialogs
+Add dialog overlay blurs to the theme